Certain Inputs to Manufacture

 There are two types of goods that are eligible:

-More detailed information about the CIM eligibility requirements and the specific eligibility goods is available in the CIM Factsheet.
+More detailed information about the eligibility requirements and the specific eligible goods is available in the Factsheet.

 We will notify you in writing about the outcome of your application.